 - Submission and acceptance of an abstract for presentation at ASM Microbe 2020

 - U.S. citizenship, permanent residency, or DACA eligibility

-- Membership of an underrepresented minority group
+- Member of an underrepresented minority group

-- Conducting research in the microbiological sciences
+- Actively conducting research in the microbial sciences

 Contact Shaundra Holmes at 202-942-9282 or email firstname.lastname@example.org.